TM Lighting illuminates Collect VIP Lounge Showcasing British Design and Making By Cox London Curated Rachel Chudley

 The 2020 VIP lounge was furnished by Cox London and curated by award-winning interior designer Rachel Chudley.
 Cox London are designers and makers of sculptural lighting, furniture and artworks.
 Their thriving London atelier champions the highest quality British craftsmanship and artistry.

-Cox London is designing and producing a brand-new body of work especially for Collect 2020.
-The pieces will respond to, and contrast with, the classical proportions of the rooms at Somerset House.
+Cox London designed and produced a brand-new body of work especially for Collect 2020.
+The pieces respond to, and contrast with, the classical proportions of the rooms at Somerset House.
 Organic and free-form pieces will disrupt its handsome symmetry and have been influenced by Rachel Chudley’s focus on how the building has evolved since its inception in 1547 and its maritime past.
 Highlights include a 2m wide ’Magnolia Chandelier’ forged in iron and showcasing new lamp-making techniques and contemporary pieces of sculptural furniture juxtaposed with traditional upholstery.
 Rachel’s concept for the space also features a custom colour palette of rich shades on the walls by New York’s colour consultant and paint artisan Donald Kaufman.

 “At Cox London, we are foremost artists and makers and as such, we have an absolute affinity with Collect.
 From the handmade, soul-nourishing work it shows and promotes, to the extraordinary artisans it celebrates.
 To partner with Collect feels for us like the most natural alliance.”
 Chris Cox Co-Founder and Creative Director of Cox London.

-Chris Cox comments: “We are so grateful to TMLighting for working their magic, bringing all important light to our pieces in the Collect VIP room.
+Chris Cox comments: “We are so grateful to TM Lighting for working their magic, bringing all important light to our pieces in the Collect VIP room.
 TM are an absolute joy to work with.”